 - When reviewing one’s prescription medicine report (have you recently been prescribed medications to help you quit smoking).

-Or by reviewing one’s MIB report if they have previously applied for a life insurance policy.
+Or by reviewing one’s MIB report to see if they have previously applied for a life insurance policy.

 In cases where…

 If an applicant is found to have lied about their tobacco usage, they may still be approved for coverage, but they will be charged a tobacco rate.
-This is regardless of whether they could have qualified for a better rate had they been truthful from the beginning
+This is regardless of whether they could have qualified for a better rate had they been truthful.

-- No, I’ve never used any type of Marijuana Product?
+- No, I’ve never used any Marijuana Product.

-If an insurance applicant fails to disclose their usage or chooses to lie about it, it’s quite possible that your life insurance agent may not recommend the “right” life insurance company for you.
-This is because for every one or two different life insurance companies that have loosened up on their underwriting practices when it comes to those who do use marijuana, there still remains dozens if not 100’s of other insurance companies that haven’t.
+Suppose an insurance applicant fails to disclose their usage or chooses to lie about it.
+In that case, it’s entirely possible that your life insurance agent may not recommend the “right” life insurance company for you.
+This is because, for every one or two different life insurance companies that have loosened up on their underwriting practices when it comes to those who do use marijuana, there still remain dozens, if not hundreds, of other insurance companies that haven’t.

 Which means that…

-If you didn’t disclose your marijuana use to your agent and he or she didn’t recommend applying with one of these more “marijuana friendly” companies, chances are you may be denied life insurance coverage.
+Suppose you didn’t disclose your marijuana use to your agent, and they didn’t recommend applying with one of these more “marijuana-friendly” companies.
+In that case, chances are you may be denied life insurance coverage.
 Or you may be forced to pay an added premium because you initially failed to disclose your use in the beginning.

 Possible ways it might be discovered could include: